-The AMA CPT code for drug testing using our 12 panel drug test cups, which is the code used for Medicare B and most other insurers, is 80305.
+The AMA CPT code for drug testing using our 12 panel drug test cups, which is the code used for Medicare B and most other insurers in 2023, is 80305.

 The American Medical Association (AMA) CPT code for drug testing 80305 replaces older codes used for presumptive drug testing read by direct optical observation.
 80305 is now recognized as the CMS HCPCS code in place of G0477.
 Provider must include sample validation (observing specimen donation and confirming temperature) at the time of collection.